reywilliams/reywilliams/README.md

 ## 🚀 About Me
 - **Backend Development**: Experienced in building scalable APIs, microservices, and serverless applications.
 - **Infrastructure as Code (IaC)**: Skilled in Terraform and Terragrunt to provision and manage cloud environments.
-- **Cloud Expertise**: Primarily working with AWS services, with a focus on automation and optimization.
+- **Cloud Expertise**: Primarily working with AWS services, focusing on automation and optimization.
 Former Azure Cloud Engineer @Microsoft.
 - **CI/CD Enthusiast**: Designing pipelines that improve efficiency and reliability across the development lifecycle.
+- **Avid Homelabber**: Currently getting into homelabbing!
+Currently running a Proxmox server that hosts a Kubernetes cluster!

 ---